 HOSPITALITY / Vol. 89, No. 1 (Spring 2022)

-How can we share the Earth with those with whom we do not even share a world?
-The answer to this question is crucial in terms of figuring out whether there is any chance for cosmopolitan peace through, rather than against, both cultural diversity and the biodiversity of the planet.
-Inspired by Kant’s suggestion that politics right is founded on the limited surface of the earth, and Derrida’s suggestion that each singular being is not only a world, but also the world, I attempt to articulate an ethics of sharing the earth even when we do not share a world (cf. Derrida 2003a & 2011).
+How can we share Earth with those with whom we do not even share a world?
+The answer is crucial to figuring out whether there is any chance for cosmopolitan peace through cultural diversity and the biodiversity of the planet.
+Inspired by Kant’s suggestion that political rights are founded on the limited surface of the earth, and Derrida’s suggestion that each singular being is not only a world, but also the world, I attempt to articulate an ethics of sharing the earth even when we do not share a world.
 This earth ethics is based on our shared cohabitation of our earthly home.

 This essay addresses the ambivalences, limits, and possibilities of an ethics of hospitality.
 It argues for three claims.
 First, there is a significant disjuncture between an ethics of hospitality and a politics of hospitality expressed as cosmopolitan right.
 Second, a cosmopolitan right of universal hospitality does not, and cannot, fully capture our obligations to refugees.
 Third, there is a significant role of an ethics of hospitality in a form that has been modulated by the discourse of moral equality and human dignity in helping to sustain a just politics of refuge.